CRM · Derry

 The short answer

-A custom CRM for a Derry firm working both sides of the border costs $40k to $95k over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Derry firm working both sides of the border costs $40k to $95k over 3 to 6 months.
 You build it when Salesforce, HubSpot, Zoho or Pipedrive force a single-currency pipeline and a single-country contact model onto a business that routinely quotes the same service in pounds to a UK buyer and euro to a Donegal one.
 The custom case is a pipeline that reports in both currencies and a contact record that holds two VAT identities.

 HubSpot and Pipedrive give you a tidy pipeline as long as every deal is in one currency.
 In Derry that's rarely true.
 A medical-device distributor quoting a hospital in Derry and a clinic in Letterkenny is running two currencies, two VAT regimes and two sets of customs paperwork off what should be one relationship, and the CRM flattens all of it into a single deal value that no longer means anything.